haquema/makers-javascript-fndamentals/contents/2-discovering-js.md

 1. What will be the result of calling the `greet` function?
 Is it the same as calling `sayHello`?
 2. What can you say about the relationship between those two functions?
-3. Discuss with your pair (or with yourself!) - in Javascript, do you think a function can also be a variable?
+3. Discuss with your pair - in JavaScript, do you think a function can also be a variable?
 Explain why.
 Is this different from another programming language you already know?

 ## Exercise: a fizzBuzz function!

 1. After having been through those examples, make a list of the main differences you found so far with a another programming language you already know (maybe Ruby).
-2. Try to write a `fizzBuzz` function in Javascript.
+2. Try to write a `fizzBuzz` function in JavaScript.
 As a reminder, this function should take a number as argument, and then either:
   * Print "Fizz" if this number is divisible by 3.
   * Print "Buzz" if this number is divisible by 5.
   * Print "FizzBuzz" if this number is divisible by 5 and 3.
   * Otherwise, print the number itself.

-  You will need to find how to write conditionals in Javascript, and also how to find if a number is divisible by another.
+  You will need to find how to write conditionals in JavaScript, and also how to find if a number is divisible by another.
 How would you write this in a language you know?
-Now what about Javascript?
+Now what about JavaScript?